nicknameBOB/TF_NCS_dev/README.md

 Operating system: linux based

 Note: make sure that you have the correct enviroment and tools available and installed on your operating system.
-West, nRF commandline tools, python 3.X, git ect.. plaes read the
+West, nRF commandline tools, python 3.X, git ect.. if you have the tools to work on sdk-nrf(https://github.com/nrfconnect/sdk-nrf) then the only additional requirement is including tensorflow(https://github.com/tensorflow/tensorflow)
 ### 1
 Create folder called ncs(or something you like)
-clone this repo in that folder
-use west init-l to initiate the repository use west update to gett evertying (rin it twice to makes shure everthingis up to date)
+clone this repo in that folder using git clone use ``west init-l`` to initiate the repository use ``west update`` to gett evertying (run this command twice to makes sure everything is up to date)
+### Alternativ step 1
+Use ``west init -m <this repo link>`` in the folder you want the project

 follow Zephyrs guide on how to set up comandline tools and enviroment variabels.

 ### 2
-go to the tensorflow foleder that shuld have been created during sep 1
+Now locate the tensorflow folder and open a terminal, run the following command:
+``make -f tensorflow/lite/micro/tools/make/Makefile third_party_downloads``

 ### How to run an example